In 1968, baseball was a pitcher’s game.

 Game Score: 105

 Perhaps the greatest game ever pitched was neither a perfect game nor a no-hitter.
-In this game, Wood allowed one hit and hit one batter, the lone hit being a ground ball that escaped the glove of third baseman Kevin Orie.
+In this game, Wood hit one batter and allowed one hit — a ground ball that infamously escaped the glove of third baseman Kevin Orie.

-Like Scherzer’s performance, this was against a very competitive team.
-The Astros ended the season above the 100-win mark, with a record of 102-60.
-Their lineup included future Hall of Famers Craig Biggio and Jeff Bagwell, plus Moisés Alou, who finished third in MVP voting.
-The Astros finished the season third in the National League in OPS, second in batting average, and first in RBI.
-In other words, this was no walk in the park.
+Like Scherzer’s performance, this was against an extremely competitive team.
+The Astros ended the season with a record of 102-60.
+Their lineup included future Hall of Famers Craig Biggio and Jeff Bagwell, plus Moisés Alou, who would finish third in MVP voting that year.
+The Astros would end the season ranked third in the National League in OPS, second in batting average, and first in RBI.
+Needless to say, this was quite the matchup for a 20-year old rookie.

 In sheer dominance, Wood struck out 20 of the 29 batters he faced.
-The closer you look, the more merciless his performance seems — 11 of his 20 strikeouts came with one ball or fewer.
-He broke the composure of one of the most disciplined hitting teams in the league, painting corners with his fastball and throwing curves that moved like wiffle balls.
+He wasted no time retiring his opponents, striking out 11 of his 20 victims with one ball or fewer.
+For 122 pitches, Wood broke the composure of one of the most disciplined batting teams in the league, painting corners with his fastball and throwing curves that moved like wiffle balls — all while requiring fewer outs from balls in play than there were position players on the field.

-The game that made Kerry Wood a household name remains the standard against which other performances are measured.
+Kerry Wood’s epic 20-strikeout game remains the standard against which other pitching performances are measured.
 We are yet to see another like it.

 Leave a comment